Our KODI Setup

 - MakeMKV (Licensed/Registered)

 TANK is my go-to computer for coding, media ripping, and general fun.
 It's not connected to a TV, but an LG 22" LCD monitor.
-TANK has 2 drives, a 120GB SSD on which Ubuntu 18.04 resides and a 1TB Western Digital Blue hard drive on which Windows 10 Home lives.
+TANK has 2 drives, a 500GB SSD on which Ubuntu 18.04 resides and a 1TB Western Digital Blue hard drive on which Windows 10 Home lives.
 The Windows 10 partition is used when developing Fasteroids, the Asteroids clone we're working on.
 The rest of the time I usually spend on Ubuntu.
-You might think the 120GB SSD is too small, but it just means that we have to move the Blu-ray rips off the machine on to our server faster.
+I've recently upgraded the SSD going from 120GB SSD to 500GB so I can rip more Blu-rays without needing to transfer them immediately over to our KODI server.

 For the past couple of years I've been using Handbrake to rip DVDs (with subtitles).
 For ripping difficult DVDs and all Blu-ray media I use a licensed copy of MakeMKV for Linux.
 There's a lot of talk about "rip-lock" when it comes to DVD and Blu-ray drives.
 Although the Pioneer BDR-207 Blu-ray is an older Blu-ray player (not writer) much of the Internet suggests that it doesn't suffer from rip-lock issues.
 My experience is that it's not particularly fast with most Blu-ray rips running at about 2.5x on the "apparent" 8x player (sounds like rip-lock to me).
 Whatever the case may be it's been reliable given the hundreds of DVDs and Blu-rays I've ripped on it over the last 3 years.